 I’m interested in the structure and culture of academia.
 Recent media exposure has shed light on some troubling patterns in academic labs, including abuses of power, research ethics, and sexual harassment.
 I worked within my department at UNC-Chapel Hill to address some of these issues.
 Here is more info about some of our work: https://academicstakingaction.wordpress.com/

-Please don’t hesitate to contact me with questions about trees, ecology, surviving graduate school, living in North Carolina, academia, women in science, R code, crochet patterns, Star Trek, cats, etc.
+Please don’t hesitate to contact me with questions about trees, ecology, surviving graduate school, the postdoc experience, academia, women in science, R code, crochet patterns, Star Trek, cats, or making fun resin projects!